Mafia: Definitive Edition: Development

-On May 13, 2020, a remake of Mafia was announced by 2K Games titled Mafia: Definitive Edition, as a part of the Mafia: Trilogy — the other parts being a remaster of Mafia II and a version of Mafia III bundled with its expansion story packs.
+On May 13, 2020, a remake of Mafia was announced by 2K Games titled Mafia: Definitive Edition, as a part of the Mafia: Trilogy—the other parts being a remaster of Mafia II and a version of Mafia III bundled with its additional story packs.
 Development was placed in the hands of Hangar 13, who opted to expand on the original story and gameplay, and create a brand new, original score.
-To ensure the game would be suitable for the latest generation of consoles and systems Hangar 13 rebuilt the game with an updated game engine taken from Mafia III.
+The game uses the Fusion Engine, the same game engine that was used in Mafia III.

 As part of the rebuild, the entire setting of the original game was redesigned.
 The development team focused on restyling the city to match those of the United States around the 1920s and 1930s following World War I, improving on the atmosphere and aesthetic designs of the city's various districts.
 One example of this was redesigning the original setting's district of Chinatown to feature more recognizable buildings and decorations.
-Other improvements focused on modifying the street layouts to coincide with the smoother driving mechanics implemented into the game, including smoother corners and intersections, as well as relocating several buildings and landmarks to new sites and adding in shortcuts and alleys, in order to help with the remaking of the original game's missions - Hangar 13 specifically altered how players traversed between objectives by using specialized data-mapping to view the driving patterns of players in the original game, assessing how to best change this for the remake.
+Other improvements focused on modifying the street layouts to coincide with the smoother driving mechanics implemented into the game, including smoother corners and intersections, as well as relocating several buildings and landmarks to new sites and adding in shortcuts and alleys, in order to help with the remaking of the original game's missions—Hangar 13 specifically altered how players traversed between objectives by using specialized data-mapping to view the driving patterns of players in the original game, assessing how to best change this for the remake.

 The English language soundtrack for the game was recorded with a different cast, with Italian Australian actor Andrew Bongiorno lending his voice, likeness and motion capture performance to Tommy Angelo.
 Hangar 13 president Haden Blackman stated "since our cinematics rely heavily on motion capture data, it was essential that we have both voice and physical performances," and they wanted to ensure that the actors not only "looked the part" but could also perform well on both motion capture and voice-over booths.
 Conversely, the Czech dub has most of the surviving cast from the 2002 game reprise their roles for the remake, namely Marek Vašut who returned to voice Tommy.

 Efforts to prepare the game for release on August 28, 2020, were hampered by the COVID-19 pandemic, which presented several challenges with completion of the game.
-One problem was completing the main theme of the remake, which was solved by conducting several sessions with their orchestra - each session having a selected group of members to perform their pieces while complying with social distancing protocols - and then mixing all recordings post-production.
+One problem was completing the main theme of the remake, which was solved by conducting several sessions with their orchestra—each session having a selected group of members to perform their pieces while complying with social distancing protocols—and then mixing all recordings post-production.
 Overcoming the problems meant that the game's launch date was pushed back towards the end of September.